nitya/learn-playwright/blog/content/post/000-hello-30days.md

  * Browser binaries available for [Linux, MacOS and Windows](https://playwright.dev/docs/library#system-requirements).
  * Device [emulation](https://playwright.dev/docs/emulation) support to validate mobile user experiences.

-Over the next 30 days, we'll unpack the Playwright API, tools and examples to see how we can put these features to use in a real-world testing environment.
+Over the next 30 days, we'll unpack the [Playwright API](https://playwright.dev/docs/api/class-playwright), exploring relevant tools and examples that put these features to use in a real-world testing context.

 ## Relevant Resources